bensuperpc/bensuperpc.github.io/website/site/content/tutorial/coverage.md

 The `--coverage` option is equivalent to `-fprofile-arcs -ftest-coverage` for GCC/Clang, in a classic project, it is preferable to use CMake presets rather than specifying the options manually.

+The `-O0` and `-g` options are used to disable optimizations and include debugging information for accurate code coverage.

 ### Running Tests

 Once the project is compiled, you can run the tests, this will generate files on which GCOVR relies to generate coverage reports: